JackRabbit911/simple-route/README.md

   ```
   + Each route is named
   + The route can be applied to a function, anonymous function, method, or the entire controller
+  + {action} is reserved token name, means the name of a controller method
+  + Default controller method name is __invoke
+  + Default http request methods is ['HEAD', 'GET']

 * Fine-tuning of the route is done through attributes:
   ```php